VitaliyShevchenko/go-with-clouds-tasks/Task1.md

 * Implement Brainfuck interpreter according to **Project Description** in a feature branch, open PR
 * Read Golang articles and docs mentioned above
 * Implement **Advanced features**
+* Add unit tests using standard Go `testing` library (use simple tests and table driven tests)
+  * `go test -cover` should be showing more than 80 percent coverage.

 ### Supporting info materials

 * [A tour of Go](https://go.dev/tour/) - quick way to get familiar with GoLang syntax
 * [Go By Example site](https://gobyexample.com/) - a way to quickly recall the Go syntax
 * "Go in Action" - a book to deep dive in Go